 “Clean up your room, now!”

 Sound travels at 1 m/s in John Doe’s room.
-By the time John picks up the vacuum, the mom (she’s impatient—but likely due to stress from housework) will be much more furious than if physics were normal.
-Not to mention—John takes his time to “Huh?
+By the time John picks up the vacuum, the mom (she’s upset because of the unrelenting houseworks) will be much more furious than if physics were normal.
+Not to mention the fact that John takes his time to “Huh?
 Oh, okay!” his mom.
 He tends to be too immersed in his War of WorldCraft sessions.

 That sums up my problem with playing an online shooter game, Le Courageus, with someone across the globe, as well as the problem of this miner/commander in Ganymede sending a voice call to the Secretary-General of the United Nations of the Earth in my favorite space drama TV show.
 Apparently, the voice chat took a whopping 20 minutes.
 My frustration should be trivial compared to this miner/commander—what was his name?
 It was definitely not Shepard.

 Your “now” is some time in my past and my “now” is some time in your past—something in line about aliens looking at Earth would seeing dinosaurs.
 Information goes as fast as the medium allows.
 Lucky for John, sandal flies slower than light and sound.

 Note to self: In case, sometime in the future, I develop an impulse to start light years-spanning space-faring empire, avoid a centralized government system.
 By the time, I finish going to the loo and then sign that one proposal among heaps of paperwork, that colony would have perished.

 So I think it is pretty smart for them to have autonomy over their own planet’s corn, apples, oats, clean water, salt water, coal-based power generators, dishwashers, coffeemakers, software engineers, etc. Let them experience dealing with their own mother nature.

 “How would you limit their autonomy?
 What if they develop an interstellar nuclear weapon and revolt against you?”
 A colleague asked.